hacker-volodya/tvm-spec/README.md

 | doc.description | Free-form markdown description of instruction.
 Optional.
 | doc.gas | Free-form description of gas amount used by instruction.
 Optional.
 | doc.fift | Free-form fift usage description.
 Optional.
+| doc.fift_examples | Optional array of usage examples in Fift.
+Each array element is object with `fift` and `description` keys.
 | bytecode | Information related to bytecode format of an instruction.
 Assuming that each instruction has format `prefix || operand_1 || operand_2 || ...` (also some operands may be refs, not bitstring part).
 | bytecode.doc_opcode | Free-form bytecode format description.
 Optional.
 | bytecode.tlb | TL-b bytecode format description.
 Required.